Entering the Estonian Market

 Opening a business in any overseas territory brings issues.
 Moving staff across the world means lengthy processes to obtain visas and residence permits.
 When employees are in place, who will handle payroll?
 How will your company deal with regulations on taxation, entitlements and benefits, termination and severance?
 Drawing up an expansion blueprint is not enough.
 Your business plan will have to answer all these questions.

 Estonia generally welcomes foreign investment.
 But there are always issues surrounding compliance with the relevant legislation.
-In Estonia this revolves around the Employment Contracts Act and other statutes – plus European Union Directives also come into play.
+In Estonia, this revolves around the Employment Contracts Act and other statutes – plus European Union Directives also come into play.

 There are other issues, too.
 Where will you find manufacturers, offices and distributors?

-There is a simple and effective alternative – by partnering a Professional Employer Organization (PEO) and Employer of Record (EOR) such as Bradford Jacobs.
+There is a simple and effective alternative – partnering with a Professional Employer Organization (PEO) and Employer of Record (EOR) such as Bradford Jacobs.
 This way companies can plot a time-efficient and cost-effective path to locating and employing staff in Estonia.
 Here we set out some of the necessary steps.

 Estonia Business Facts